 Obviously, we’re constantly breathing, but it’s more of a controlled, focused breath you need to engage in if you want to reap the rewards.
 “Incorporating an exercise involving steady breathing into your regimen weekly, or getting into the habit of doing short 15-minute exercises a day will help with relaxation and controlling anxiety,” continues Nikpour-Valiseh.

-The trick is to maximise the oxygen and minimise the CO2 in your lungs, as it’s having too much carbon dioxide in them that triggers shortness of breath, and that shortness of breath can lead to panic attack–style symptoms.
+The trick is to maximize the oxygen and minimize the CO2 in your lungs, as it’s having too much carbon dioxide in them that triggers shortness of breath, and that shortness of breath can lead to panic attack–style symptoms.
 It often comes from taking quick, shallow breaths.

 The best bit about these de-stressing breathing exercises is that you can do them anywhere and at any time.
 Handy if your boss has just mind dumped on you and expects you to put the pieces back together.

 Long, deep breaths are the best place to begin.
 At your desk, making a cuppa, in the returns queue at Topshop when you see your lunch break disappearing into a black void, turn your focus to your lungs, and start to rebalance your breathing.
 “Breathe in for the same count as breathing out,” advises Swart.
 “Start with four or six counts, and increase it to eight.
 Just a few deep breaths can have a noticeable effect.”
 You can’t OD on this one, so come back to it as many times as you need to throughout the day.

 The more advanced you get in your breathing, the more you can up the ante.
 Holding your breath is great for rebalancing CO2 levels—especially useful if you feel like you might hyperventilate.
 Count to ten or until seven heartbeats have passed, and that’s enough.
 Exhale, and then repeat until you feel cool, calm and collected.
 If you start going red in the face, you’re holding for too long.